Head and Neck Cancer Treatment

 Generally, the side effects of radiation therapy become apparent about two weeks into the treatment course, when a sore throat, loss of taste sensation, dryness of the mouth and dry skin reactions may occur.
 Sore throat is the main side effect that makes the course of radiation therapy difficult.

 If your sore throat is severe, you may be unable to take in enough food and liquids by mouth to maintain your weight or avoid dehydration.
 Your doctors will then insert a feeding tube temporarily into your stomach (a gastrostomy tube), which will allow you to maintain adequate nutrition without having to swallow all of the food that you need.
-Gastrostomy placement is an outpatient procedure.
+Gastrostomy placement is usually an outpatient procedure.
 It is important, though, to continue swallowing even with a gastrostomy tube in place.
-Otherwise, your swallowing muscles may atrophy; this would cause permanent swallowing problems and make it difficult to stop using the gastrostomy tube even after the radiation treatment course is completed.
+Otherwise, your swallowing muscles may weaken; this would cause permanent swallowing problems and make it difficult to stop using the gastrostomy tube even after the radiation treatment course is completed.

 What are some of the possible risks or complications?